Microsoft profits double as cloud computing bet pays off

 “Underwriters need to consider cyber cover in this way and ensure that premium calculations keep pace with the cyber-threat reality.”

-Almost a third of British businesses have no plans for Brexit
+Only a third of British businesses have plans for Brexit

 As Theresa May continues to negotiate Britain’s exit from the European Union, a new poll has suggested the majority of brands are woefully underprepared for the outcome.

 A survey by the Institute of Chartered Accountants in England and Wales (ICAEW) shows only 29% of UK companies had made concrete Brexit plans.
-And the poll of 500 business leaders showed less than half had even thought about the financial pportunities or risks presented by the UK’s exit from the UK.
+And the poll of 500 business leaders showed less than half had even thought about the financial opportunities or risks presented by the UK’s exit from the EU.

 Michael Izza, chief executive of the ICAEW, says the hopes of entrepreneurs seeking new markets would become little more than a “pipe dream” unless policy makers did more to support them.
 He believes government complacency over issues such as the single market is sending the wrong message to businesses.